-Seeing the silly side of life with the depth of a life lived.
+Seeing the silly side of things, through the lense of a life fully-lived.

 Photograph by Sacha Stejko